lin-cadez/DigitalFootprint/README.md

 # SpecsHunter
-Illustrating the sheer magnitude of data that big corporations can extract from your computer with just a website visit.
+Illustrating the sheer magnitude of data that website owners can extract from your computer with just a website visit.